amfairley/memorycards/PATCHNOTES.md

 5. Ensure that the interface is navigable using keyboard controls as well as mouse input.
 6. Add a slider bar to the playing instructions.
 7. Is the layout clear and structured?
-8. Are the graphics legibile and visually appealing?
+8. Are the graphics legible and visually appealing?
 9. Is the text legible and visually appealing?
 10. Address issue of redirecting users who land on non-existent pages.
 11. Insert screenshots of finished project that align to relevant user stories.